Glenn Rogers (gridiron football)

-Glenn Edward Rogers, Jr. (born June 8, 1969) is a former football player in the Canadian Football League for seven years.
-He also played one season in the National Football League.
+Glenn Edward Rogers, Jr. (born June 8, 1969) is a former football player in the Canadian Football League (CFL) for seven years.
+He also played one season in the National Football League (NFL).
+He played college football at Memphis State University, now known as the University of Memphis, from 1987 to 1991 as a defensive back.

 Football career

 Rogers played defensive back for three different teams, mainly for the Edmonton Eskimos from 1993 to 1999.
-He was a CFL All-Star three times and was part of a Grey Cup winning team for the Eskimos.
+He was a CFL All-Star three times and was part of a Grey Cup winning team for the Eskimos in 1993.
 He also played for the Tampa Bay Buccaneers in 1991 for only one season.